rocky-linux/documentation/docs/books/nvchad/additional_software.md

 ### Install RipGrep from EPEL

 In both Rocky Linux 8 and 9, you can install RipGrep from the EPEL.
-To do this, install the `epel-release,` upgrade the system, and then install `ripgrep.`:
+To do this, install the `epel-release`, upgrade the system, and then install `ripgrep`:

 ```
 sudo dnf install -y epel-release